 - Honeydue is free to use.

-- Helps couples stay accountable and on track with savings and debt.
+- It helps couples stay accountable and on track with savings and debt.

-- Fun, simple interface that doesn’t feel like a traditional finance app.
+- Honeydue has a fun and simple interface that doesn’t feel like a traditional finance app.

 Cons

-- Honeydue has limited advanced features compared to apps like Monarch or YNAB.
+- Honeydue offers fewer advanced features than apps like Monarch or YNAB.

-- It may not be suitable for couples with complex investment or financial tracking needs.
+- Honeydue may not be suitable for couples with complex investment or financial tracking needs.

 3. YNAB (You Need a Budget)